ddanieltan/pomodoro/README.md

 * You are suggested to take a long break of about 30 minutes after 4 runs.

 [main.py](https://github.com/ddanieltan/pomodoro/blob/master/main.py) is a work in progress, where I am trying to create a GUI for this app using Tkinter.

+This app was written in 4 Pomodoro runs.